javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/11-currying-partials/article.md

 ## Currying?
 What for?

 To understand the benefits we definitely need a worthy real-life example.

-Advanced currying allows the function to be both callable normally and get partials.
+Advanced currying allows the function to be both callable normally and partially.

 For instance, we have the logging function `log(date, importance, message)` that formats and outputs the information.
-In real projects such functions also have many other useful features like: sending it over the network or filtering:
+In real projects such functions also have many other useful features like sending logs over the network:

 ```js
 function log(date, importance, message) {